solabtokyo/Yamashita_et_al_2023/README.md

 ```

 ## Machine environment
-### Velocity analysis
-The velosity simulation was conducted on MacBook Air.
-- OS: macOS Big Sur 11.7.8
-- CPU: Intel(R) Core(TM) i5-1030NG7 CPU @ 1.10GHz
-- RAM: 16GB

-All the other analyses were conducted on the same envinronemt as 3D analysis below.

-### 3D analysis
 All the anlyses were conducted on Supermicro workstation (Super Micro Computer, Inc.).
 - OS: Ubuntu 16.04.7 LTS
 - CPU: Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz
 - GPU: GeForce GTX TITAN X (NVIDIA)
 - RAM: 125GB

 The 3D analyses require GPU for segmentation.

 The analyses have not been tested in other environments.
-If you have any problem, feel free contanct us.
+If you have any problem, feel free to contanct us.

 ## Prerequisites
-All the analyses wew conducted using Python 3.8.
+All the analyses were conducted using Python 3.8.
 The following libraries are necessary to run the codes.
+- astropy 5.2.2
+- matplotlib 3.7.2
-- numpy >1.23.3
+- numpy 1.24.4
+- opencv-python 4.8.0
 - pandas 2.0.3
+- Pillow 10.0.0
+- pyclesperanto-prototype 0.24.1
-- matplotlib 3.7.2
+- scikit-image 0.21.0
 - seaborn 0.12.2
-- scikit-image 0.21.0
-- pyclesperanto-prototype 0.24.1
+- sympy 1.12
 - tifffile 2023.7.10
-- astropy 5.2.2
-- opencv-python 4.8.0
-- Pillow 10.0.0
-- trackpy 0.5.0
+- trackpy 0.6.1

-- sympy 1.11.1
+## Usage
+### Velocity analysis
+#### Flow velocity simulation for Figure 2c